 The multiple choice questions appear on-screen and you’ll use the mouse to choose the correct answer.
 For some questions you’ll need to select more than one answer – there’ll be a message if you don’t choose enough answers.
 If you aren’t sure about any of the questions, you can ‘flag’ them and come back to them later.

 You can watch a short video before you start the test, showing you how the test works.

-You’ll need to click the mouse when you see a developing hazard (ie something that would need you, the driver, to take some action such as changing speed or direction): the sooner you spot the hazard, the more points you’ll score.
+You’ll need to click the mouse (anywhere on the screen) when you see a developing hazard (ie something that would need you, the driver, to take some action such as changing speed or direction): the sooner you spot the hazard, the more points you’ll score.
 You can score up to five points for each hazard.

 You’ll need to score at least 67 out of 100 points.
-Each film shows one hazard apart from one film, which has two.
-If you click the mouse too much or if you click in a pattern, you’ll be given a warning message and you’ll score no points for that film.
+Each clip shows one hazard apart from one clip, which has two.
+If you click the mouse too much or if you click in a pattern, you’ll be given a warning message and you’ll score no points for that clip.